 “What did Jim say?”

-“He just told me to come for The Crowd but the other bands wanna play, too.”
+“He just told me to come to hear The Crowd but the other bands wanna play, too.”

 “When are you starting?”